 District Walk-out and Competition Uniforms

-- The official district color for Team Regina is orange.
+- The official District colour for Team Regina is Purple.

 - The walk-out uniforms have been pre-ordered from the supplier to ensure on-time delivery.
 Therefore 100% compliance with each team’s size order cannot be guaranteed.
 Every attempt will be made to fill each team’s sizing request to what was ordered.

 - The PSGB is responsible to coordinate and provide District competition uniforms.
-The competition uniform should follow the District colors, and be of a consistent style and quality as the other Districts.
+The competition uniform should follow the District colours and be of a consistent style and quality as the other Districts.

-- Sports are to use the District name in Daniel Black font (e.g. TEAM REGINA) and the base color of the uniform should be in the proper District color
+- Sports are to use the District name in Daniel Black font (e.g. TEAM REGINA) and the base colour of the uniform should be in the proper District colour.

 Pep Rally (Prior to the Games)

-- Team Regina will host a Pep Rally (Staging Event) in early February.
+- Team Regina will host a Pep Rally (Staging Event) on Wednesday, July 15th at the Regina Performing Arts Center, 1077 Angus Street, Regina.
 The program will include the opportunity to receive final information about the Games, hear presentations from the Host Organizing Community and a motivational speaker, receive your team’s walkout uniforms, host handbook, pre-purchase Games souvenirs, etc.

 - Every attempt should be made by all coaches, managers and athletes to attend the Pep Rally.
 Parents are also welcome.

-- Final logistics for the Pep Rally are in development.
+- Plans for the Pep Rally are in development.
 Stay tuned for more details.

-- Coaches and managers must travel with the team to and from North Battleford on the transportation coordinated through the Saskatchewan Games Council.
+- Coaches and managers must travel with the team to and from Lloydminster on the transportation coordinated through the Saskatchewan Games Council.

 Cost to Participate

 - As a coach or manager for the Games, there is no additional fee for your participation.
-Costs covered include your ceremonial walkout uniform, accommodations, meals, and transportation to and from North Battleford.
+Costs covered include your ceremonial walkout uniform, accommodations, meals, and transportation to and from Lloydminster.